 Our operators can provide advice in all aspects of native animal rescue.

 Meet Eroll who was hit by a car and sustained a broken wing and some head trauma.
 With the support of our local vets, his wing has been pinned and he is making a slow recovery.
-You can help by clicking here
+You can help by sponsor him or any of the many other animals we have in care.
+Your financial support is used to house, feed and pay for vet bills.

 Members of the NATF Wildlife Rescue Service respond to calls from the Emergency Hotline to provide assistance for wildlife that have been injured, are sick, orphaned or distressed.